 - Next flight guarantee protection.
 If a member’s original flight cancels, they can be protected on the next flight, even if that flight is sold out.
 If there is a delay or cancellation, ConciergeKey gets first dibs on the next chance out.
 American calculates this risk — they may be willing to involuntary deny boarding to someone from the general public in favor of keeping the business of an important, high-spending ConciergeKey.

 - Complimentary Admirals Club membership, allowing them to access American’s network of airport lounges before and after flights.
-This is a savings of at least $450 per year since ConciergeKeys don’t need to purchase a separate membership.
+This is a savings of up to $850 year since ConciergeKeys don’t need to purchase a separate membership.
 Members can bring in their 2 complimentary guests, as well.

 - Via Executive Platinum benefits, ConciergeKey members are considered as Oneworld Emerald, with all of the priority access perks, international first and business class perks, and reciprocal lounge and check-in access.